-Sometimes it can feel like there's a divide between the product team and the users we serve.
+Sometimes it can feel like there's a gap between the product team and the customers we serve.
 The Portal can help bridge it.

 It's a flexible, interactive interface you can share with colleagues and/or customers to validate ideas and keep everyone informed:

 - Collect feedback on ideas still under consideration.
 Learn which would help them most, and why.

 - Share what's planned, and what you've recently launched, to keep everyone informed.